TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 Python fans...) and let's say we want to create a Python interface to the C library function :c:func:`system` [#]_.
 This function takes a null-terminated character string as argument and returns an integer.
-We want this function to be callable from Python as follows:
+We want this function to be callable kutoka Python as follows:

 .. code-block:: pycon

-   >>> import spam
+   >>> agiza spam
    >>> status = spam.system("ls -l")

 Begin by creating a file :file:`spammodule.c`.
 (Historically, if a module is